How to Boost Your Persuasion Skills

 Attributes of a Persuasive Person

-A persuasive person typically has several traits that help them to be successful in convincing others to agree with their ideas or take certain actions.
+Persuasive people typically have several traits that help them successfully convince others to agree with their ideas or take certain actions.
 These traits include:

 1. Confidence: A persuasive person is usually confident in their ideas and can communicate them effectively.
-They are also able to remain calm and composed when faced with opposition.
+They remain calm and composed when faced with opposition.

-2. Charismatic: A persuasive person is often charismatic and able to draw people in with their charm.
-They are also able to use humor and other tactics to make their points more effectively.
+2. Charisma: A persuasive person is often charismatic and able to draw people in with their charm.
+They use humor and other tactics to make their points more effectively.

 3. Knowledgeable: A persuasive person is usually well-informed and knowledgeable about the topic they are discussing.
 This allows them to provide facts and evidence to back up their arguments.